Anirbit-AI/Anirbit-AI.github.io/_pages/service.md

 nav: true
 nav_order: 8
 ---
+I am,
-I am an Editorial Board Member for the journal ACM Transactions on Probabilistic ML.
+  - Editorial Board Member for the journal ACM Transactions on Probabilistic ML.
+  - Area Chair of Northern Lights Deep-Learning Conference (NLDL 2025)
+  - on the regular reviewing panel of the Transactions of Machine Learning Research (TMLR)

 I was an Associate Editor of Neurocomputing from 2021-2024.